lydiaaaz/CollaborateCom2024/README.md

-# Multi-level Representation Learning with Neural Hawkes Process for Information Diffusion Prediction
+# Multi-Level Representation Learning with Neural Hawkes Process for Information Diffusion Prediction

-This is the implementation of Multi-level Representation Learning with Neural Hawkes Process for Information Diffusion Prediction (CollaborateCom 2024)
+This is the implementation of Multi-Level Representation Learning with Neural Hawkes Process for Information Diffusion Prediction (CollaborateCom 2024)

 ## Requirements